Genivia/ugrep/README.md

            --pager[=COMMAND]
                   When output is sent  to  the  terminal,  uses  COMMAND  to  page through  the output.
 The default COMMAND is `less -R'.
-This option makes --color=auto  behave  as  --color=always.
-Enables --break and --line-buffered.
+Enables --heading and --line-buffered.

+           --pretty
+                  When output is sent to the terminal, enables --color and --head- ing.

            -Q ENCODING, --encoding=ENCODING
                   The  input  file  encoding.
 The possible values of ENCODING can